EGA-archive/QC/docs/Start_Guide.md

 ### Step 1: Run `BAM_pipeline_2.py`

-It is located in the run folder in this repository.
+It is located in `run/` in this repository.

 ```bash
 ./BAM_pipeline_2.py --bam <your_input.bam_or_cram> --bed <annotations.bed> --fasta <reference.fa>